Harshitham195/Harshitham195/README.md

   - Regression Engineer at Juniper Networks
   - Software Engineer at Synechron (Attra)

-This portfolio is my professional narrative—a testament to my transition from software engineering to mastering business analytics.
-Here’s why it’s valuable:

 - **Showcasing Projects:** Explore impactful projects that highlight my expertise in data analysis.

 - **Skills and Expertise:** Proficient in Python, SQL, data visualization, and more, developed through hands-on experience and continuous learning.